MRS4NJ4Y/CSVTURESULT/README.md

 ## CSVTURESULT:
-**This program helps to view result and admit card.
-By using this program you can see previous and next result of anyone.**
+**👉This program helps you to view result/admit card.
+Using this program you can check any previous (November-December-2021) to current result/admit card only by roll number.
+Besides, this program also provides you PYQ.**
 ***

 ## How to Use: